tehZevo/aegis-core/README.md

 ## TODO
 * support environments with discrete observation spaces

-* support environments with multidimensional observation and action spaces

 * VAE engine
   * stores seen inputs and trains on them